 All of the surrounding chaos has made me reflect on the experience, and reminds me of a poem I wrote about my thesis work last year.
 It’s all a nice reminder of why I do what I do.

-(Pictured is a few 2nd and 3rd grade campers ‘dancing’ with our dolphins.
+(Pictured at the top of this post is a few 2nd and 3rd grade campers ‘dancing’ with our dolphins.
 They covered hula hoops with streamers and waved them at the under water view window for the dolphins to see and interact with.
 It’s really cute to see!)

 Be lady like,